godspeedsystems/gs-documentation/docs/microservices-framework/API & Event.md

 ---
 title: API & Event
 description: In Godspeed, every API is defined as an event and handled by a corresponding function, with a unified event-driven structure for both REST and non-REST event sources.
-keywords: [Godspeed, API, event, REST, event-driven, event schema, JWT, OAuth2, authorization]
+keywords: [Godspeed, API, event, REST, event-driven, event schema, JWT, OAuth2]
 ---
 In Godspeed, every API is defined as an event, and handled by a corresponding function.
 This unified event-driven structure works for both REST and non-REST event sources (HTTP, WebSocket, Kafka, etc.).